bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 const embed: AppBskyEmbedVideo.Main = {
   $type: 'app.bsky.embed.video',
+  video: {
-  video: { /* omitted */ }
+    /* omitted */
+  },

-  // Next line will result in a TypeScript
+  // Next line will result in the following
-  // error (a string is expected).
-  alt: 123,
+  //  TypeScript error: "Object literal may only
+  // specify known properties, and 'atl' does not
+  // exist in type 'Main'"
+  atl: 'My video',

   // Unspecified fields must now be explicitly
   // marked as such: